GlobalBatchMgr Class

 Default Value: ""

-This field contains the certificate's version number.
+The certificate's version number.
 The possible values are the strings "V1", "V2", and "V3".

 Constructors